Fluidity in a dancer is an enviable quality that we all hope to achieve.

 In our course Fundamentals of Flamenco Dance José talks at length about 'el entre paso' and we work on developing our ability to problem solve using steps from the choreography for Fandango de Huelva.

-Premium members of danza estudio Flamenco Bites have access to the whole course on demand.
+Premium members of danza estudio Flamenco Bites have access to all our whole course on demand.
 Click through to find out how you can join our flamenco community!

 Learning dance is not a passive exercise.

 It would be very easy to just keep going to class and learn how to copy your teacher exactly.